 Lines 332-333: Your SBW model returns median emergence (I think, based on line 318) and does not model the variance in emergence date for the population.
 Given this, I am not sure how you can assert that the whole larval population has time to emerge prior to budburst at lower latitudes.
 Is there some ancillary life-history information that you are bringing to bear here to connect a 5-10 pre-budburst SBW emergence with allowing enough time for entire larval populations to emerge?

 Our response:

+We agree that the “whole” larval population is too strong of a word.
+Régnière et al (2012) report observations of emergence of overwintering larvae at different sites during the period 1982-1986.
+The mean duration of the emergence period was 9.75 days (sd=2.86) suggesting that if the median emergence is 5-10 days pre-budburst, a “majority” of the larval population emerge prior to budburst.

 Reviewer comment: